socomsystems/documentation/admin_manual/installation/server_tuning.rst

 -------

 Caching improves performance by storing data, code, and other objects in memory.
-Memory cache configuration for the Nextcloud server must be installed and configured.
+Memory cache configuration for the cyfrSpaces server must be installed and configured.
 See :doc:`../configuration_server/caching_configuration`.

 Using MariaDB/MySQL instead of SQLite